flowr-analysis/flowr/wiki/[Linting Rule] Undefined Symbol.md

-_<span title="an overview of flowR's linter">Generated</span> from '[src/documentation/wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts)' on 2026-08-16, 06:15:25 UTC (v2.13.16), so please do not edit it directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-24, 13:26:44 UTC (v2.14.3), please do not edit directly._
 <h2 id="undefined-symbol">Undefined Symbol&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect bugs in the code.
 Everything that affects the semantics of the code, such as incorrect function calls, wrong arguments, etc. is to be considered a bug.
 Otherwise, it may be a smell or a style issue."><a href='#bug'>![bug](https://img.shields.io/badge/bug-red) </a></span> <span title="This marks rules which are currently considered experimental, _not_ that they detect experimental code."><a href='#experimental'>![experimental](https://img.shields.io/badge/experimental-teal) </a></span>